python/cpython/Doc/c-api/memory.rst

 ====================

 The following function sets are wrappers to the system allocator.
-These functions are thread-safe, the :term:`GIL <global interpreter lock>` does not need to be held.
+These functions are thread-safe, so a :term:`thread state` does not need to be active.

 The :ref:`default raw memory allocator <default-memory-allocators>` uses the following functions: :c:func:`malloc`, :c:func:`calloc`, :c:func:`realloc`